cs3157/recitations/recitation-4.md

 size_t x = sizeof(a); //x == 40
 size_t y = sizeof(p); //y == 8
 /* NOTE: sizeof is an operator, not a function!
+    sizeof is evaluated at COMPILE TIME, so the size must be known based on only the source, not any runtime parameters.
-   It can tell the difference between a pointer and an array. */
+    It can tell the difference between a pointer and an array in the scope in which it was declared.
+    */
 ```

 In most cases, just calling an array by its variable name without the square